 - Remember that coming up short and ordering less wood than you need will be cheaper upfront but end up costing you more in the long run.
 It’s much better to order the correct amount of wood (including the 5% extra) right from the beginning.

 - Expect to get the square footage you ordered.
 We do not put extra material in the box to allow for waste.

-Also remember that naturally aged and weathered wood contains so much variety.
-Embrace these variations for the beauty they contain and authenticity they bring to your reclaimed wood wall.
+Also, remember that naturally aged and weathered wood contains so much variety.
+Embrace these variations for the beauty they contain and the authenticity they bring to your reclaimed wood wall.
 When the planks are placed next to each other to cover your accent wall, it is these variations

 that will give the room the appeal or real barn wood look.